layer3switch/metrilyx-2.0/docs/Installation.md

 	If you've changed the name of the index in the configuration, appropriately change the name in the command above.

-*	**mongodb**

-	This component is used by heatmaps as well as for the metric metadata caching.
-It powers metric, tagkey and tagvalue searchs.
-Installer packages are available on their site.

 *	**postgresql >= 9.3** (optional)

 	This component is only needed if you plan to store your models in a database other than the default sqlite3.
 Based on the number of models and usage a proper database may be needed.
 Metrilyx has been tested using postgresql and is currently in use at TicketMaster.
 In order to install postgres on a RHEL based system, the OS version must be >= 6.5.
 MySQL has not been tried due to the lack of JSON support.
 Installer packages for postgres are available on their site.